chanzuckerberg/argo-helm-charts/README.md

 ### Testing an un-published chart in Argus

-You can test a chart that has not been published.
+You can create a stack from a chart that has not been published.

 Suppose you want to test some local changes of the stack helm chart in the `argus-example-app`.
 To do so you would: